Here are some holiday travel tips to help make your seasonal flying experience much smoother!

 Bring anti bacterial wipes and gels with you.
 Keep your hands covered with mittens or gloves while mouths are covered with cute scarfs.
 Be aware of the places and things you touch – escalators, counters, gate seats, tray tables, etc. You can wipe these down with anti-bacterial wipes.
 Only sneeze or cough into your elbow or tissue.

 3. Best options to mitigate schedule disruptions:

 Keep an eye on the weather the day before your travel with the Weather Channel and doppler radar with forecasting.
 If it looks like there will be an issue with your departure, connection, or destination airport areas, consider discussing this with the airline directly.
 They may possibly get you on a reroute through a different connection airport or move you to an earlier flight is possible.
-If you cannot make a change, be flexible, download or bring a good book (like one of mine written by me for you!) and anticipate that there will probably be delays.
+If you cannot make a change, be flexible, download or bring a good book (like one of mine written by me for you soon!) and anticipate that there will probably be delays.

 4. Best ways to avoid a cancellation: